 - Self-starter with project management and leadership experience, including demonstrated success aligning and collaborating across teams.

-- Superior oral and written communication skills, including presentation skills
+- Strong communication skills, including presentation skills.

-- A passion for solving environmental challenges
+- A passion for solving environmental challenges.

 How to apply

-EDF looks for exceptional students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.
+EDF looks for students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.
 Our process is as follows:

+If your application is successful, you will participate an interview via Zoom where we will evaluate your qualifications.
+These interviews are compared to the needs of host organizations to determine appropriate matches.
 Applicants who apply by our first deadline typically participate in this interview between January and mid-February.
 Those who apply by our second deadline can expect an interview between mid-February and March.